What do you need to become a dog trainer?

 The IMDT courses can be completed in any order to accommodate the dates available.

-What courses do I need to do to become an IMDT Accredited dog trainer?
+What courses do I need to do to become an IMDT Qualified dog trainer?

-These are courses that would lead to your IMDT Dog Trainer Accreditation and Membership
+These are courses that would lead to your IMDT Dog Trainer Qualification and Membership

 2 day Career as a Dog Trainer course